thuytv-gl/km/README.md

 - **Stateless:** Being stateless can be a double-edged sword; revoking tokens can be complex without server-side session management.
 - **Security:** If not implemented correctly, JWTs can be vulnerable to attacks such as token theft, replay attacks, and brute force.
 - **Complexity:** Proper implementation and management of JWTs require a thorough understanding of security best practices.

-Feel free to ask if you have any other questions!